-The most recent price of Units in the Trust will appear daily on the Trustnet website at www.trustnet.com and can also be obtained by telephone on 01483 783 900.
+The most recent prices will appear daily on the Trustnet website at www.trustnet.com and can also be obtained by telephone on 01483 783 900.

 For reasons beyond the control of the Manager, these may not necessarily be the current prices.